In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 - Have SSH installed on laptop (most OS have it by default now, if not then manually install, below)
 - To be on the same local network

+--

+## Our Pi is already serving up a simple website!

+You will need to be on the same network to see this in your browser.
+Which you can do now during the break.

 ---
 ### Break, things to do:~